-- The Group report will be assessed on the quality of documentation, research and analysis.
-Feedback will be given within 3 weeks.
+- The group report will be assessed on the quality of documentation, research and evaluative analysis.

 - The final essay will be assessed based on the understanding of the key concepts and ideas learnt during the course.
-In line with the ODL DEI students, short written questions will be answered in 2 hours (timed on Learn ).
+Short written questions will be answered within a predetermined time period.